aws-samples/awsome-distributed-training/3.test_cases/12.SM-dataparallel-FSDP/README.md

 # How to Use SageMaker Distributed Data Parallel Library (SMDDP) with PyTorch FSDP

 ## What is SMDDP?
-The SMDDP library provides fast GPU collective communication algorithms on P4d/P4de instance types and serves as a drop-in replacement for the Nvidia Collective Communications Library (NCCL).
+The [SMDDP](https://docs.aws.amazon.com/sagemaker/latest/dg/data-parallel.html) library provides fast GPU collective communication algorithms on P4d/P4de instance types and serves as a drop-in replacement for the Nvidia Collective Communications Library ([NCCL](https://developer.nvidia.com/nccl)).
 Specifically, SMDDP implements an optimized AllGather communication routine, which is the main source of GPU communication overhead in sharded data parallel training jobs.
-With just two lines of code change, you can enable the SMDDP Library's optimized AllGather algorithm in your PyTorch FSDP training jobs and speed up training by up to 20% compared to NCCL!
-This examples shows how you can use SMDDP when training the Falcon model with FSDP.
+With just two lines of code change, you can enable the SMDDP Library's optimized AllGather algorithm in your [PyTorch FSDP](https://pytorch.org/tutorials/intermediate/FSDP_tutorial.html) training jobs and speed up training by up to 20% compared to NCCL!
+This examples shows how you can use SMDDP when training the [Falcon](https://falconllm.tii.ae/falcon-models.html) model with FSDP.

 ## 0. Prerequisites
-You will need a slurm cluster with an FSx for Lustre file system.
-See the sagemaker-hyperpod section in the [1.architectures](https://github.com/ruhanprasad/awsome-distributed-training/tree/main/1.architectures) folder for setup instructions.
+You will need a slurm cluster with a shared parallel filesystem such as [Amazon FSx for Lustre](https://docs.aws.amazon.com/fsx/latest/LustreGuide/getting-started.html).
+See the sagemaker-hyperpod section in the [1.architectures/5.sagemaker-hyperpod](https://github.com/aws-samples/awsome-distributed-training/tree/main/1.architectures/5.sagemaker-hyperpod) folder for setup instructions.

 ### Required Dependencies of SMDDP Library
 * Python==3.10